mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 In **CBOR**, the digest is represented as a CBOR array: [ int / tstr, bstr ].
 In **JWT** (JSON), it is represented as a JSON object: `{ "alg": "...", "hash": "base64url-encoded-hash" }`.
-This design aligns with the Detached-Submodule-Digest type defined in {{RFC 9711, Section 4.2.18.2}} and enables future-proof support for multiple hash algorithms (e.g., SHA-2, SHA-3, post-quantum secure hashes) without requiring new claims or breaking existing parsers.
+This design aligns with the Detached-Submodule-Digest type defined in [RFC 9711, Section 4.2.18.2] and enables future-proof support for multiple hash algorithms (e.g., SHA-2, SHA-3, post-quantum secure hashes) without requiring new claims or breaking existing parsers.

 ### ai-sbom-ref